Athirassabu/STCtvProjectTestNG/README.md

  5.	testng.xml to run the test script
  6. My framework will support parallel execution,I have implemented it with the help of thread local
  7. It will also support other browsers.
+ 8. I have created separate tests and page classes for each region to show page object model approach.
+ 9. I have saved validation data under src/test/resources in config.properties file.Since we have only three test cases I have added in values in config file else excel read approach can be used.

 ## Execution from IDE

 	You can start execution from testing.xml file after cloning the project.